Sale is Ending soon!

 • The oat flavor is very subtle.
 It's highly likely that the drinker won't notice the switch from dairy.

 • It doesn't compromise the health benefits of tea (or coffee, for that matter).
-Case in point, adding dairy milk may decrease the wholesomeness of green tea due to its fatty or allergenic content.
+Case in point: adding dairy milk may decrease the wholesomeness of green tea due to its fatty or allergenic content.
 Oat milk, on the other hand, only improves its nutritional value.

 Oat Milk's Winning Qualities

 The above points explain why tea is better with oat milk, but it's essential to understand why oat milk has become something of a status symbol.
-Indeed, its popularity would have fizzled soon if it wasn't genuinely worthy.
-Instead, as time passes by, its influence has only grown even more potent.
+Indeed, its popularity would have fizzled out soon if it wasn't genuinely worthy.
+Instead, as time passes, its influence has only grown even more potent.
 So, what advantages does oat milk offer that regular daily milk doesn't?
 And what sets it apart from other milk alternatives?

 Not a smidge of dairy

 This means that it's lower in fat than cow's milk and doesn't have the allergens associated with dairy.
 It's an excellent choice for those who are lactose intolerant or who are following a casein-free diet for one reason or another.
 Casein is the chief protein in milk that gives it its white color.
-However, many people are sensitive, if not downright allergic to it.
+However, many people are sensitive, if not downright allergic, to it.

 Pouring Oat milk

-Millennials and GenZ are generally very careful about what they eat.
+Millennials and Gen Z are generally very careful about what they eat.
 Having been raised by a more protective generation of parents, today's young people tend to be knowledgeable about sensitivities and are more vigilant about avoiding them.

 That's why oat milk is steadily gaining ground.
 It has now edged soy milk out of second place among plant-based dairy milk alternatives.
-And, even though almond milk remains in the leading position, it probably won't be long before oat milk takes its place since many have an allergic reaction to almonds.
+And, even though almond milk remains in the lead, it probably won't be long before oat milk takes its place since many have an allergic reaction to almonds.

 All that fiber goodness